 After climbing up an extremely rocky ridge and meandering along a fairly flat trail for a few miles, you see it: the unexpected (but aptly named) Surprise Lake appearing over a vista.
 On a clear day, you can even see the teeny-tiny New York City skyline in the distance.
 The terrain can be tough, but it’s worth it for the incredible views.

 Summer outdoor adventures

-Adventurers looking to really get their adrenaline pumping will want to book a whitewater rafting trip on the Lehigh River in the Poconos.
-The rapids here qualify as Class II and III, meaning you’re likely to experience some intense, powerful waves.
-Never fear—that’s why you’re going with an experienced Sourced Adventures guide.
+Adventurers looking to really get their adrenaline pumping will want to book a whitewater rafting trip on the Upper Delaware River.
+Known for its intense rapids, this section of the river is beloved by thrillseekers.
+Never fear—that’s why you’re going with an experienced Reber River Trips guide.
 Prepare to get soaked!

 Sure, the first day of this weekend bike excursion ends at a winery, but it’s no joke: You’ll ride 56 miles the first day and 45 the second!
 Luckily, the paths you’ll follow are relatively flat, so you won’t burn out too quickly.
 You’ll start at Sandy Hook Beach, and wind your way along the coast before turning west to ride through the countryside of Monmouth County.
 Once you arrive at Cream Ridge Winery, you’ll enjoy a wine tasting and hot meal before setting up camp for the night in the stunning vineyard.